Superskyyy/Superskyyy/README.md

 <!--Introduction -->
 <h1 align="center">Hi 👋, I'm Superskyyy</h1>

-<strong> I'm temporarily away to focus on research, please reach me via email/wechat if for urgent matters. </strong>

-<strong> If you are a student looking for mentor, this year I'm full and will not be able to take more students for 1-on-1 mentoring, but you can still reach out to me and I will relay you to other mentors </strong>
+<strong> If you are a OSPP student looking for mentor, you can still reach out to me. </strong>

 <!-- TODO: Refactor to https://metrics.lecoq.io/ self-hosted version  https://github.com/lowlighter/metrics#-documentation
  -->